-Anemia is one of the most common complications of pregnant women mostly from the second three months of pregnancy.
-The symptoms are very similar to the ones in any pregnancy so they are confusing and are not taking into account.
-So, a minor anemia can be seen as fatigue, dizziness, palpitations and sleepiness.
+Anemia is one of the most common complications of pregnant women, mostly from the second three months of pregnancy.
+The symptoms are very similar to the ones in any pregnancy.
+Hence, they are confusing and are not taking into account.

-In more important cases a pregnant woman with anemia will notice that she has cardiac beats, sweatiness and difficulty to breathe.
+In more severe cases, a pregnant woman with anemia will notice that she has cardiac beats, sweatiness, and difficulty breathing.

-The anemia is a reduction of the red corpuscles which are in the body of a person and get under the normal levels.
-Even though it is not a serious illness it should be treated in a pregnant woman to avoid development problems in the baby since the grow of the fetus depends strongly on the quality of the blood the mother transmits to the baby.
-As a result, the soon of an anemic pregnant woman could be born under weight.
+The anemia is a reduction of the red corpuscles in the body that gets under normal levels.
+Even though it is not a dangerous illness, it should be treated in pregnancy to avoid development problems in the baby.
+The fetus's growth depends strongly on the quality of the blood the mother transmits to the baby.

 A simple blood test is made during the first visit to the doctor and between the 24 and 28 weeks of pregnancy, to diagnose the anemia, which would reflect if the levels of hemoglobin are the right ones.

 A pregnant woman should have a diet rich in iron eating red meat, liver, shellfish, chicken, cereals, spinach, and green vegetables.

 It is important to consider that some food helps the body absorb the iron, such as fruits and vegetables rich in Vitamin C, red meat, salmon, and other animals' muscle protein.